My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Director Kim Yong-hwa didn't need to adopt the standard formula for sports films.
 Sure, the movie features conventional elements ― setting hurdles to overcome, overturning team dynamics and lots of sweating ― but truth is sometimes more interesting than fiction, and the filmmaker simply had to tell the amazing story, which he does with finesse.

 Inspired by true events, the movie takes viewers to 1997 Muju, North Jeolla Province, which is bidding to host the 2002 Winter Olympic Games.
-A national ski jumping team needs to be whipped together for the campaign, and Bang (Seong Dong-il), a former children's skiing instructor, is asked to coach.
+A national ski jumping team needs to be whipped together for the campaign, and Bang (Sung Dong-il), a former children's skiing instructor, is asked to coach.

 Coach Bang's mission is to round up some athletes that could act as a disposable cog in the wheel.
-His first target is Bob, played most convincingly by "it" actor Ha Jeong-woo.
+His first target is Bob, played most convincingly by "it" actor Ha Jung-woo.
 For his role as a Korean adoptee who has experience in the U.S. Junior Alpine Ski Championships, Ha has polished up the fresh-off-the-boat broken English he spoke in "Never Forever" opposite Vera Farmiga to articulate slang-ridden lines.

 Bob returns to his birthplace in search of his biological mother, which he has prepared for all his life by learning Korean.
 While he initially refuses to represent "the country that abandoned" him, Bob becomes convinced that being a national athlete could invite media exposure and thus help find mom.